MapPoint migration tips

 Check these links for step-by-step color-coding instructions: Change dataset symbol, Color code dataset locations on map, Color code ZIP codes, counties, and states.

 - Territories, manual mode.
 In MBO you start creating territories by selecting (clicking) geography (area) on map.
 Very similar to MapPoint.
 But (a) you can use Shift key to select several areas at one time (b) you don’t need to click into area label – just in any place inside the area (c) toolbar with blue puzzle icon appears for you to hit to create or update territory.
-Take a look at these articles for details: Design sales territories by ZIP code, Design sales territories by county or state.
+Take a look at these articles for details: Manually create territories one-by-one, Design sales territories by county or state.

 Unlike MapPoint, MBO allows you to build territories based on various alignment layers on one map.
 In other words one territory can be built from counties while another from ZIP codes.